São Paulo, Incorporated

+São Paulo, Incorporated (Portuguese: São Paulo, Sociedade Anônima) is a 1965 Brazilian drama film written and directed by Luis Sérgio Person.
+It follows Carlos (Walmor Chagas), a young middle-class São Paulo resident in an existential crisis.

+The film was released shortly after the 1964 Brazilian coup d'état, and reflects on the Brazilian white middle-class struggles in the years leading into it.
+It is considered one of the greatest classics of Brazilian cinema.

-São Paulo, Sociedade Anônima is a 1965 Brazilian drama film written and directed by Luis Sérgio Person.
-The film was selected as the Brazilian entry for the Best Foreign Language Film at the 38th Academy Awards, but was not accepted as a nominee.
+It was selected as the Brazilian entry for the Best Foreign Language Film at the 38th Academy Awards, but was not nominated.

 Plot

-The plot is set against the backdrop of development of the automotive industry in the late 1950s.
+The plot is set against the backdrop of development of the automotive industry in the late 1950s and early 1960s.
 Carlos, a young man from a middle-income background in São Paulo, has an existential crisis amidst the industrialization process.